 We review customers every 5 months for credit limit increases.
 We do not increase limits on request.
 As a responsible lender we want to ensure you can comfortably manage your repayments.
 Increasing your limit means you have more flexibility to spend.
 A bigger balance equals a higher minimum payment and an increase to the amount of interest you could get charged.

 Being offered an increase

-When selected you’ll receive an offer through Email, SMS or your App.
+When eligible you’ll receive an offer by Email, SMS or your App.
 Your offer will tell you the amount of your increase and how to accept it.
 We may ask you to complete an income and expenditure form (sometimes called an I&E).
-It is important that you complete the I&E, if you do not we won’t be able to give you the increase and ensure it is affordable.
+It is important that you complete this I&E form so we are able to give you the increase and ensure it is affordable.

 Sometimes an increase may not be the best thing for your current situation.
 You may think the increase is too much to manage.
-Or you may feel that the temptation to over-borrow will be too great.
-If this is the case you can always decline the offer.
+Or you may feel that the temptation to borrow more than you need will be too great.
+If this is the case, you can decline our offer.
 If your situation changes you will need to wait for another offer.
-We’d just ask that you continue to keep your Vanquis account in good order
+You should continue to keep your Vanquis account in good order.

 Increasing your chances